dotnet/machinelearning-samples/samples/fsharp/getting-started/Clustering_Iris/README.md

 ### 1. Build model

-Building a model includes: uploading data (`iris-full.txt` with `TextLoader`), transforming the data so it can be used effectively by an ML algorithm (with `ColumnConcatenator`), and choosing a learning algorithm (`KMeansPlusPlusClusterer`).
-All of those steps are stored in a `LearningPipeline`:
+Building a model includes: uploading data (`iris-full.txt` with `TextLoader`), transforming the data so it can be used effectively by an ML algorithm (with `ConcatEstimator`), and choosing a learning algorithm (`KMeansPlusPlusTrainer`).
+All of those steps are stored in a `EstimatorChain`:
 ```fsharp
 	// LearningPipeline holds all steps of the learning process: data, transforms, learners.